On the Lipschitz properties of transportation along heat flows

-The proof of Theorem \ref{thm:lc} is similar, but the calculations involved are more tedious, even if elementary. \begin{proof}[Proof of Theorem \ref{thm:lc}] We begin by assuming that $\mu$ has a smooth density, and handle the general case later with an approximation argument.
+The proof of Theorem \ref{thm:lc} is similar, but the calculations involved are more tedious, even if elementary.

+\begin{proof}[Proof of Theorem \ref{thm:lc}] We begin by assuming that $\mu$ has a smooth density, and handle the general case later with an approximation argument.
 Thus, as in the proof of Theorem \ref{thm:mixtures}, the conditions of Lemma \ref{lem:conditions} are satisfied, and we recall that $\kmt$ is the transport map $T$.
-The first item of the Theorem is covered by \cite[Theorem 1.1]{kim2012generalization} (the authors actually prove it for $\cc = 1$; the general case follows by a re-scaling argument), so we may assume $\cc\s^2 < 1$.
-Set $t_0 = \frac{1}{2} \log\Big(\frac{\s^2 (\cc - 1) - 1}{\cc\s^2 - 1}\Big).$ By optimizing over the first and second estimates in Lemma \ref{lem:nablav} we define,
+The first item of the Theorem is covered by \cite[Theorem 1.1]{kim2012generalization} (the authors actually prove it for $\cc = 1$; the general case follows by a re-scaling argument), so we may assume $\cc\s^2 < 4$.
+Set $t_0 = \frac{1}{2} \log\Big(\frac{A (\cc - 1) - 1}{\cc A - 1}\Big)$ with $A=\frac{\s^2}{4}$.
+By optimizing over the first and second estimates in Lemma \ref{lem:nablav} we define,

 Remark that when $\cc < 0$, $t_0 < \frac{1}{2}\log\left(\frac{\cc-1}{\cc}\right)$, so the second bound of Lemma \ref{lem:nablav} remains valid in this case.\\

 We compute,